kat-new/academy/classes/01class/exercises/c01-git03/kat-new/README.md

 ## Questions (answer inline)

 1. Did you notice any difference in the size of the repo before and after adding the big file?
+Yes, it grew in size, from 108K to 20M

 2. What is the reason for this problem?

 3. How do you remove something from Git history after it is pushed to the remote repository?
 Which commands would you use?